robsontenorio/marina/multiple/README.md

 ![](domains.png)

-## Structure
+## Create the skeleton

-Create the following structure for each project with empty files.
-Notice the folder name reflects the project domains itself, but it is not mandatory.
+Create the following structure for your projects.
+Notice the folder name reflects the project's domains itself, but it is not mandatory.

-We will fill this files later.
+SQLite is used on these projects, but you can use any database you want through `docker-compose.yml`.

 ```bash
 |